janetruluck/Atom-Dark.tmTheme/README.md

 Atom-Dark.tmTheme
 =================

+#### Changes

+Added two more themes **"Atom Dark Grey Text"** and **"Atom Dark Grey Text Green Cursor"** which have a closer text color match to original Atom Dark UI.
+The last one only makes the cursor deep green.
+[MR]

+---

 [Atom Dark UI](https://github.com/atom/atom-dark-ui) Port to .tmTheme for Sublime Text

-> Added two more themes "Atom Dark Grey Text" and "Atom Dark Grey Text Green Cursor" which have a closer text color match to original Atom Dark UI.
-The last one has as only modification a green cursor.

 ![preview](preview.gif)